BAMBAH/BrowserComparison/README.md

 Summary:

 ## [Vivaldi:](https://vivaldi.com/)
-About: Very customizable browser with a lot of organizing features
+About: Extremely customizable browser with a lot of organizing features

-Pros: Very customizable, Lot of features for organizing, easy access tools on the left
+Pros: Extremely customizable, Lot of features for organizing, easy access tools on the left

-Cons: Proprietary, [Unique user ID](https://vivaldi.com/privacy/browser/), Sponsors and ads on frontpage
+Cons: Semi-open source, [Unique user ID](https://vivaldi.com/privacy/browser/), Sponsors and ads on frontpage

 Summary: Very powerful browser with a lot of features, less privacy than some alternatives.
 Recommed if you want a really good browser, but privacy isn't a top priority